AbenezerMamo/just-ified-kidding/README.md

 41. Hello: My balls just popped; can you help me replace them?
 42. Stick up the fine gram.
 Called in the igloot
 43. Pike's peek.
 From my head to my heel toe.
 I can't even shift dawg.
 I like my speed in one gear.
 Trying to boost me a GT engine too.
 Just the tires i can't a Ford
+44. Soft stick and a hardly spoken.
+Inverted power moves.
+Omh that's unholy of me.